microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 1. Run the following commands, this could take up to 10 minutes to complete.

 >**Note**:  Depending on your command line tool (cmd.exe, bash, PowerShell, etc.), you may need to run each line one at a time to avoid skipping any commands.
+You are updating and upgrading as some required packages will requires these updates.

 >**Note**:  The following commands may take 20-30 minutes to complete.